-The feature we’ve picked out as the highlight for February is the Data Profiling.
+The feature we’ve picked out as the highlight for this month is the Data Profiling.
 Watch the below video to see this feature in action, the video will automatically start and end in the relevant places.

 We picked the preview release of this feature as our feature of the month in October 2018, and we believe the general release of this feature, along with the improvements made, make it worthy of another mention.
 We believe checking and using the column profiling will be good habit for those loading data into Power BI Desktop to get into.
 We’ve found it can highlight many things, including data anomalies which aren’t as easy to spot once the data has been visualised.
 An example of this may be where unique values are expected but aren’t returned or where blank and NULL values shouldn’t be present but are (particularly in what are in theory primary and foreign keys).